Code-Institute-Submissions/NScotty-project1/README.md

 ## Features left to implement

-A feature I would like to implement is a booking system allowing users to see a calendar of available times and dates to book an appointment.
+A feature I would like to implement is a **booking system** allowing users to see a calendar of available times and dates to book an appointment.
 This is outside of my resources and scope for this project but is something I would like to implement in the future.
+A **blog page** is something that would also be very useful in a life coaching website and is something I would like to implement when I am further on in my learning.

+## Technologies Used

+* HTML
+  * HTML was the basic building block of this website.

+* CSS
+  * CSS was used to add colour, style and more structure to the site.

+* Javascript
+  * A small bit of Javascript was used to create thye hamburger navigation menu.

+* Google Developer Tools
+    * Used to check for responsivess and to fix bugs in the site.

+* Font Awesome
+  * Used for social media icons.

+* Google Fonts
+  * Used to source styles of fonts used in the project.

+* Gitpod
+  * Used as the main development environment throughout the site.

+* GitHub
+  * Used to store code and deploy my project.

+* Codepen
+  * Used to practice coding

+* Balsamiq
+   * Used to create wireframes for my project.

 ## Testing